target/cloudpunch/docs/configuration.md

   - `retries` - The number of retries before a recovery is to take place.
 If the threshold is not passed, recovery will be ignored

+- `metrics` - Used to send test metrics to Kafka while tests are running. `metrics` has the following sub keys:

+  - `enable` - If to enable sending metrics

+  - `topic` - Name of the Kafka topic to send messages to

+  - `brokers` - A list of Kafka brokers to connect to

+  - `format` - The format of the messages sent to Kafka.
+Currently only influxdb is supported

+  - `tags` - A dictionary of tags to add to all metrics sent to Kafka

 ## Environment Files

 The environment is a JSON or YAML formatted file containing information needed to run CloudPunch in specific environments and is provided using the `-e` command-line option.
 Default values will be used if keys are missing from the file